 These are special performances intended for individuals with developmental disabilities including those on the autism spectrum who may benefit and their classmates and families, not for the general public.
 Only a limited number of tickets will be sold.

 All seats are by reservation with very limited wheelchair seating available.
-See below for details on how to purchase tickets to our Sensory-Friendly performance.

 How we create a Sensory-Friendly Performance